Transcript of Coach Chizik’s Remarks in Hoover (at the 2012 SEC Media Days)

 Qt: Corey Lemonier at defensive end, can you comment on his ability to stop the run.

-CGC: I think your take on that is well‑documented.
+CGC: I think your take on that is well‑ed.
 I think he is a very good pass‑rusher.
 I think he’s got the art of pass‑rushing down.
 I think he is very good at it.
 His body is built for it.

 What we’ve done in the spring is we’ve tried to work with Corey in great depth of understanding the importance of the run game.
 Not that he doesn’t understand it, but really imparting that to him, this is a game where you have to do both.
 I think he’s still growing in that regard.